Many people get hurt in relationships.

 It isn’t an occurrence that is uniquely your experience.

-Getting hurt is part of the risk we take when we get into relationships.
-This kind of hurt is somewhat inevitable for many of us.
+Getting hurt is part of the risk we take when we get into relationships, and this hurt is somewhat inevitable for many of us.

-When you trust your partner, they will be more inclined to trust you.
+When you trust your partner, they are inclined to trust you.

-They may feel like the relationship has no foundation and they are on shaky ground.
+It is like the relationship has no foundation and is on shaky ground.

-This kind of fear and anxiety alone could lead your partner to either end the relationship prematurely or cheat.
+This fear and anxiety alone leads your partner to either end the relationship prematurely or cheat.

-The more obsessed you are with the fear of being hurt, the more you increase the likelihood that you will indeed get hurt.
+The more obsessed you are with the fear of being hurt, the more you increase the likelihood that you get hurt.

-Remember that humans are very emotional and perceptive beings.
+Remember that humans are incredibly emotional and perceptive beings.

-When you are not at ease about them, they will not be at ease about you and the relationship.
+When you are not at ease about them, they aren’t at ease about you and the relationship wobbles in tandem.

-However, this is part of the risk we take when we get into relationships.
+Wholly trusting a partner in a relationship is scary, but this is the risk we assume when we get into relationships.

-Think about the way you feel about a close family member.
+Think about how you feel about a close family member.

 You love and trust that family member with all your heart.

-You will give them the benefit of the doubt simply because of the connection you have with them as family and as individuals.
+You give them the benefit of the doubt because of the connection you have with them as family.

-Does this mean that said family member can’t ultimately hurt you in some way?
+Does this mean that said family member never hurts you?